-6.1.2.1 Drilled Hole for Crack Arrest.
-This section is intended for repair of distortion-induced fatigue cracks at transverse connection plate web gaps.
-Properly installed drilled holes can be very economical and effective to mitigate this type of cracking.
-However, when undersized or otherwise not installed correctly, this repair can be insufficient, and for this reason is often considered a temporary repair.
+5.1.2.1-Drilled Hole for Crack Arrest

+This section is intended for the repair of distortion-induced fatigue cracks at transverse connection plate web gaps.
+Properly installed drilled holes can be very economical and effective in mitigating this type of cracking.
+However, when undersized or otherwise not installed correctly, this repair can be insufficient, and for this reason it is often considered a temporary repair.
 The effectiveness of this repair will be a direct function of the size and quality of the drilled holes.
 The larger the diameter of the drilled holes, the more effective this repair will be.
 As a crack propagates out from the stiffener weld into the web plate, the connection becomes increasingly more compliant, reducing the distortion-induced stress range driving the crack growth.
 Thus, adding drilled holes at the tips of existing fatigue cracks further improves the flexibility and also draws down the driving stress range.

 Fisher et al. (1990) found that this repair was effective for distortion-induced cyclic stresses that were less than 15 ksi and where the in-plane bending stress range at that location was less than or equal to 6 ksi.
-Field testing results for many bridges has shown that most highway bridges will not exceed an in-plane effective live load stress range of 6 ksi, even in the tension flange.
+Field testing results for many bridges have shown that most highway bridges will not exceed an in-plane effective live-load stress range of 6 ksi, even in the tension flange.
 However, it is not uncommon for web gaps at the top and bottom of transverse stiffeners to exceed 15 ksi from distortion-induced bending stress.
-Fisher et al. used the following relationship to determine the diameter of the hole to drill, seen in Equation (6.1):

-$$\frac{S_r \sqrt{\pi a}}{\sqrt{\rho}} < 4\sqrt{\sigma_y} \text{ (for } \sigma_y \text{ in } ksi) \tag{6.1}$$ where a is half the crack length in inches, S_r is the stress range at the hole, ρ is the radius of the drilled hole, and σ_y is the yield strength of the material.
-They found that sometimes the fatigue crack would reinitiate on the other side of the hole.
-The largest drilled hole used as a retrofit during the research was 1-1/4 inch diameter.
+Fisher et al. used the following relationship to determine the diameter of the hole to drill, seen in Equation 3, where a is half the crack length in inches, S_r is the stress range at the hole, ρ is the radius of the drilled hole, and σ_y is the yield strength of the material.
+Fisher et al. found that sometimes the fatigue crack would reinitiate on the other side of the hole.
+The largest drilled hole used as a retrofit during the research was $1 \frac{1}{4}$ -inch diameter.
 Generally, the smallest crack arrest hole diameter recommended today is 1 inch.
-Doubling that size to a 2 inch drilled hole, or larger, in many cases will be sufficient to reduce the distortion stress range and eliminate further crack propagation.
-It is noted that one should not add a tensioned bolt to the drilled hole as this will reduce local flexibility that helps diffuse stresses.
+Doubling that size to a 2-inch drilled hole or larger, in many cases, will be sufficient to reduce the distortion stress range and eliminate further crack propagation.
+Note that one should not add a tensioned bolt to the drilled hole as this will reduce local flexibility that helps diffuse stresses.